yaping0816/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the return function used closure because the variable name hasn't been declared within its scope but outside
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name "Dan" is always same, the calue of newROll would change
 c.
 What is the lexical scope of `newRoll`?
+it's same level return function and outside perdonalDice function

 ### Task 3 - Stretch Goals